 Sedum sieboldii (aka October Daphne or Hylotelephium sieboldii) is a deciduous succulent plant hailing from Japan.

 The flowering Sieboldii October Daphne is a bright pink plant is named after a German researcher of Japanese botany during the 1800s, Franz Philippe von Siebold.

 October Daphne is just one of many different types of the genus, and it is often thought of as being the most beautiful.

 Sieboldii grows in attractive, circular mounds and sends out horizontal branches from a central crown.
 The blue-green leaves are about three quarters of an inch around and grow in sets of three.

-Leaf edgings are deep pink, and this color intensifies as the growing season progresses into late summer and fall.
+Leaf edgings are deep pink, and this flower color intensifies as the growing season progresses into late summer and fall.
 When the plant gets the right amount of light, fall leaf color may be pink, orange, yellow or even bright red.

 Sedum Sieboldii October Daphne Plant Profile

 Common Names: October Daphne, Stonecrop, October sedum, October plant, Siebold’s stonecrop

 Height: 6” to 10” inches